-The proposed boundary change is consistent with the objectives and policies of the Transit Center District Plan as it would increase the number of notable landmarks and expand areas of historic, architectural or aesthetic value by expanding the size of the New Montgomery-Second Street Conservation District.
+The proposed designations are consistent with the objectives and policies of the Transit Center District Plan as it would increase the number of notable landmarks and expand areas of historic, architectural or aesthetic value by expanding the size of the New Montgomery-Second Street Conservation District.
 Designation will require that the Planning Department and the Historic Preservation Commission review proposed work that may have an impact on character-defining features.
 Both entities will utilize the Secretary of Interior's Standards for the Treatment of Historic Properties in their review to ensure that only appropriate, compatible alterations are made.

-8. The proposed amendments to the Planning Code are consistent with the eight Priority Policies set forth in Section 101.1(b) of the Planning Code in that:
+- 8. The proposed amendments to the Planning Code are consistent with the eight Priority Policies set forth in Section 101.1(b) of the Planning Code in that: - a.

-a.
 That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses enhanced;

-The proposed boundary change will not impact neighborhood-serving retail uses or ownership/employment opportunities in such businesses.
-Many of the buildings proposed for inclusion in the enlarged Conservation District have a history of mixed-use, generally with commercial or retail at the ground floor.
-Retention of historic fabric that contributes to this mixed-use character, and related uses, would be encouraged within the Conservation District.
+designations will not impact neighborhood-serving retail ownership/employment opportunities in such businesses.
+Many of the buildings proposed for designation have a history of mixed-use, generally with commercial or retail at the ground floor.
+Retention of historic fabric that contributes to this mixed-use character, and related uses, would be encouraged.